FOREX-Euro hits 3-1/2-mth low, stop-loss sales add to woe

 The euro may stay stuck below $1.30 for a while, Karakama said, adding that the single currency could also be headed for a drop below 100 yen over the next month.

-The euro fell to $1.2905 on trading platform EBS at one point, its lowest level since late January, with stop-loss selling adding to its drop.
-After trimming some losses, the euro stood at $1.2916, down 0.1 percent on the day.
+The euro fell to $1.2905 on trading platform EBS, its lowest level since late January.
+After trimming some losses, the euro stood at $1.2926, down 0.1 percent on the day.

-Traders said a near-term focal point was whether a euro option barrier said to be at $1.2900 would hold or not.
+Traders said stop-loss selling added to the euro's drop, with the focus now on whether a euro option barrier said to be at $1.2900 would hold or not.

-Adding to the negative tone, Chinese industrial production weakened sharply in April as investment slowed to its lowest level in nearly a decade, and well below forecasts.

-Both the dollar and the yen, safe haven currencies that tend to strengthen in times of market stress, rose against the euro, which fell 0.3 percent to 103.11 yen, closing in on a three-month low of 102.76 yen hit earlier this week.
+Both the dollar and the yen, safe haven currencies that tend to strengthen in times of market stress, rose against the euro, which slipped 0.1 percent to 103.27 yen, closing in on a three-month low of 102.76 yen hit earlier this week.

 Traders said the euro came under renewed pressure as investors shunned risky assets and currencies after JPMorgan Chase & Co said on Thursday that it suffered a trading loss of at least $2 billion from a failed hedging strategy.